Skip to main content

 Submit the following information via a Service Desk ticket or call Service Desk at (650) 926-4357:

-1. In the short description field enter “Two Step enrollment - token/yubikey request”.
-Please also provide your user name.
+1. In the short description field enter “Two Step enrollment - token/YubiKey request”.
+Please also provide your username.

 2. The description field is optional.